 Jurassic World: The Game asks you, quite literally, to spare no expense.
 I've never played a game more in need of a Coupon Day in my life.

 I'm well aware that these microtransactions are a consequence of the game being free-to-play — *cough* fee-to-play *cough* — but here's the bit I can't wrap my head around: as I mentioned above, I live in the UK.
 Here, you can expect to pay anything from £40 – £50 for a Triple-A, current-gen game.
 Disregarding DLC, that's a one-off fee.

-With Jurassic, however, you can buy resourced over-and-over again, as many times as you like.
-That really doesn’t sit well with me, because it opens the door for this ‘free-to-play’ game to cost orders of magnitude more than games with infinitely more depth and content.
+With Jurassic, however, you can buy resources over-and-over again, as many times as you like.
+That really doesn't sit well with me, because it opens the door for this 'free-to-play' game to cost orders of magnitude more than games with infinitely more depth and content.

 I miss the days when your prowess in games depended solely on skill and dedication alone, not the size of your wallet.
-But that’s a problem that can be attributed to any number of ‘free-to-play’ games — Jurassic is not alone in perpetuating it.

 2011.
 Yes, you read that right: 2011.
 That’s the last time there was a Jurassic game of any real significance.
 Whilst an enjoyable treat, LEGO Jurassic World wasn’t at all what the majority of fans have been waiting for, and with the commercial success of Jurassic World, it should have been but an appetiser for bigger, better things to come.
 Well… fire the waiter, and send some raptors into the kitchen to see what’s up, because we’re still waiting for the main course.